All Physicians’ Forms

 Hepatitis B Positive Patients

 Dialysis for HbsAg-positive patients will be provided in-center or at the patient’s home.
-Two centers have Hepatitis B isolation available.
-The Conditions for Coverage require us to obtain hepatitis B core antibody (anti-HBc) as one of the routine hepatitis serologies before a patient starts care in a dialysis facility.
-Patients with the combination of positive hepatitis core antibody (+anti-HBc), negative surface antigen (-HbsAg) and negative surface antibody (-anti-HBs) do not require isolation because surface Antigen is not detectable.
-V124
+Several centers have hepatitis B isolation roomsavailable.
+Staff will not care for antigen-positive and antigen-negative patients in the same shift unless the antigen negative patients have immunity as evidenced by a positive surface antibody.
+The ESRD Conditions for Coverage require us to obtain hepatitis B core antibody (anti-HBc) as one of the routine hepatitis serologies before a patient starts care in a dialysis facility.

-Patients infected or colonized with multi-resistant microorganisms such as MRSA or VRE may require precautions during dialysis.
-Immediately upon notification that a patient has cultured positive for MRSA or VRE, the Infection Control Department will be notified.
-A decision will be made by the Infection Control Department in conjunction with the nephrologist or other appropriate physicians if contact isolation is necessary.
-Decisions regarding infection precautions will be made based on containability of potential sources of organisms, the hygiene of the patient, and whether the patient can comply with a simple wound-care regimen.
+Patients infected or colonized with certain multi-resistant microorganisms such as C. Auris or carbapenem-resistant enterobacteraceia (CREs) require contact precautions during dialysis.
+Decisions regarding discontinuation of infection precautions will be made based on contain ability of potential sources of organisms, the hygiene of the patient, and whether the patient can comply with a simple wound-care regimen.

 QA/PI (Quality Assessment/Performance Improvement)